dsidavis/DSIWeb/content/articles/Events/2019_Winter_W_DataViz1.md

 * Compare the features and utility of different plot types
 * Effectively use graphical elements (color, annotations, aesthetics, line types, etc.) to improve plots
 * Implement best practices to maximize the impact of graphical displays

+The last 30 minutes of this workshop are open for individual Q&A.

 ## Prerequisites & Target audience: